 By default, College Kickstart compares students to national statistics.
-In some cases, some schools would prefer to use local statistics which better reflect how the student may apply to colleges.
+In some cases, high schools may prefer to use their local statistics, which more accurately reflect the circumstances by which their students apply to colleges.
 This article will review the following:

-The Local Context can only be displayed for the colleges to which at least five of the high school's students have applied and at least 5 have been accepted.
+The Local Context can only be displayed for the colleges to which at least five of the high school's students have applied and have been accepted.

-- This column will display the school name, how selective it is, and the counselor can add any notes if the context used was modified.
+- This column will display the school name, how selective it is, and a place for the counselor to add any notes if the context used was modified.

 - To modify the context to use, click on the small wand icon next to the name to launch the HELPER WIZARD

 - Clicking the VIEW DETAILS opens the SCATTERGRAM where counselors can view all the applications in a table and graph for better analysis.